elmahio/documentation/docs/elmah-and-custom-errors.md

+---
+title: ELMAH and custom errors
+description: ELMAH and ASP.NETcustom errors aren't known to be best friends.
+Learn how to configure manual logging to elmah.io when custom errors are enabled.
+---

 # ELMAH and custom errors

-ELMAH and ASP.NET (MVC) custom errors isn't exactly known to be best friends.
-Question after question have been posted on forums like Stack Overflow, from people having problems with ELMAH, when custom errors are configured.
-In fact, these problems make perfect sense, since both ELMAH and custom errors are designed to catch errors and do something about them.
+ELMAH and ASP.NET (MVC) custom errors aren't exactly known to be best friends.
+Question after question has been posted on forums like Stack Overflow, from people having problems with ELMAH, when custom errors are configured.
+These problems make perfect sense since both ELMAH and custom errors are designed to catch errors and do something about them.

-Before looking at some code, we really recommend you to read [Web.config customErrors element with ASP.NET explained](https://blog.elmah.io/web-config-customerrors-element-with-aspnet-explained/) and [Demystifying ASP.NET MVC 5 Error Pages and Error Logging](https://dusted.codes/demystifying-aspnet-mvc-5-error-pages-and-error-logging).
+Before looking at some code, we recommend you to read [Web.config customErrors element with ASP.NET explained](https://blog.elmah.io/web-config-customerrors-element-with-aspnet-explained/) and [Demystifying ASP.NET MVC 5 Error Pages and Error Logging](https://dusted.codes/demystifying-aspnet-mvc-5-error-pages-and-error-logging).
 Together, the posts are a great introduction to different ways of implementing custom error pages in ASP.NET MVC.

 Back to ELMAH.
-In most implementations of custom error pages, ASP.NET actually swallows any uncaught exceptions, putting ELMAH out of play.
+In most implementations of custom error pages, ASP.NET swallows any uncaught exceptions, putting ELMAH out of play.
 To overcome this issue, you can utilize MVC's `IExceptionFilter` to log all exceptions, whether or not it is handled by a custom error page:

 ```csharp
 public class ElmahExceptionLogger : IExceptionFilter